 I inherited something called Selective IgA Deficiency.
-It’s a common issue, 1 in 500 white people have it.
+It’s a common issue, 1 in 500 Caucasian people have it.
 It means I lack antibodies that protect the mucosal lining.
 Having this genetic issue doesn’t mean you’re destined for illness, but it does mean you’re more susceptible to it, especially if your gut mucosa is damaged by medications, certain foods, or infections.

 My gut mucosa was damaged by all of the above: overuse of antibiotics throughout my childhood and teen years, eating foods like gluten that irritated the gut lining and that I didn’t know I was sensitive to, and a serious bacterial infection I had when I was 21 years old that led to chronic intestinal issues.